umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Extending/index.md

 - The name of the entity type, as configured in the `UdiDefinition` attribute associated with your custom service connector.
 - A pluralized, human-readable name of the entity, which is used in the transfer queue visual presentation to users.
-- Options, allowing configuration of whether different deploy operations like queue for transfer and partial restore are made available from the tree menu for the entity.
+- A set of options, allowing configuration of whether different deploy operations like queue for transfer and partial restore are made available from the tree menu for the entity.
 - A value indicating whether the entity is an Umbraco entity, queryable via the `IEntityService`.
 For custom solutions and packages, the value to use here is always `false`.
 - The alias of the tree used for creating and editing the entity data.

 We then have three functions, which are used to determine if the registered entity matches a specific node and tree alias.
-For trees managing single entities as we have here, we know that all nodes related to that tree alias will be for the registered entity, so we can use the following function definitions:
+For trees managing single entities as we have here, we know that all nodes related to that tree alias will be for the registered entity, and that each node Id is the Guid identifier for the entity.
+Hence we can use the following function definitions:

 - Return `true` for all route paths.
 - Return `true` for all node Ids.